Determined admission arrangements 2020/2021

 South Gloucestershire Council is the admissions authority for all community and controlled primary and secondary schools.

-The oversubscription criteria for all community and controlled schools for the academic year 2019-20 was determined by the Cabinet Member for Schools, Skills and Employment in March 2018.
-These remain substantively the same as those agreed for 2018-19 and take account of the requirements of the School Admissions Code (December 2014).
-Following a period of consultation, the published admission numbers of the following schools have been increased/decreased for the 2019/20 academy year:
+The over subscription criteria for all community and controlled schools for the academic year 2020-21 has been determined and agreed by the Cabinet Member for Schools, Skills and Employment.
+The arrangements remain substantively the same as those agreed for 2019-20 and take account of the requirements of the School Admissions Code (December 2014).

 Coordinated admissions scheme

 All local authorities are required, by law, to have in place a scheme each year for coordinating admission arrangements for maintained schools in their area.
 Co-ordination schemes ensure, as far as is reasonably practicable, that every parent of a child receives one offer of a school place.
 It is for each authority to decide the scheme that best suits its residents and its schools.